ekaudiyani/ekaudiyani.github.io/_posts/2025-08-15-tips-week-2-quizzes.md

 Or you can also use [The University of Sydney Service Portal](https://sydneyuni.service-now.com/)
 I’ve personally used the Service Portal several times, like when I had questions about an intensive unit and when I needed to update my Unique Student Identifier (USI).
 💬 Based on my experience, their responses were fast and super helpful! ✨

+# <span style="color: var(--text-accent); font-weight:bold;">Why You Should Download the Sydney Uni App</span>
+The Sydney Uni app is a must-have!
+It keeps everything about your uni life in one place, from class schedules to campus tools.
+Here’s what you can do with it:

+## <span style="color: var(--text-accent); font-weight:bold;">1.
+Use Your Digital Library Borrower Card</span>
+You can borrow physical books from the library using the digital Library Borrower Card in the app.
+Here’s how:
+- First, search for the book title on the [University Library website](https://www.library.sydney.edu.au)
+- If the book is only available in physical format, the website will tell you which library location and shelf number to visit
+- Once you find the book, check it out by scanning your Library Card through the app
+So convenient!

+## <span style="color: var(--text-accent); font-weight:bold;">2.
+Emergency Button</span>
+In case of any emergency on campus, just tap the **Emergency menu** in the app and choose **Click to Dial**.
+You can directly call Campus Security or the Emergency line.
+Quick and easy when time matters most.

+## <span style="color: var(--text-accent); font-weight:bold;">3.
+Daily Study View</span>
+In the Study section, you’ll find a daily snapshot of:
+- Your upcoming classes
+- Their exact locations
+- A helpful countdown timer until your next class starts!
+A great way to stay on track with your schedule.

+## <span style="color: var(--text-accent); font-weight:bold;">4.
+Stay Updated with Notifications</span>
+Tap the 🔔 icon in the top-right corner of the app.
+This is where important academic announcements appear.
+Don’t forget to check it regularly so you don’t miss anything important!

+## <span style="color: var(--text-accent); font-weight:bold;">5.
+Use the Map Feature</span>
+Lost?
+Need to find your tutorial room, building, or a specific place on campus?
+The built-in campus map makes it easy to search for classroom numbers or landmarks.

+## <span style="color: var(--text-accent); font-weight:bold;">6.
+Check Your SydPay Balance for Printinge</span>
+If you plan to use campus printers, you’ll need SydPay credit.
+Your current balance is shown right in the app!
+🖨️ Learn more about printing on campus [here](https://www.sydney.edu.au/students/student-it/print-scan-copy.html).
+💰 Info on loading SydPay funds [here](https://www.sydney.edu.au/students/sydpay/loading-funds.html).

+#tentang library
+#tentang kesempatan join supra hingga tanggal 22
+#jangan lupa menggunakan voucher kopimu